 In 2016, there was an estimated number of 14,500 jobs in the United States for Radio Mechanic.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Radio Mechanic by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.

 The states with the most job growth for Radio Mechanic are Nevada, Utah, and Georgia.
 Watch out if you plan on working in Kansas, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Radio Mechanic